adobe/semantic-release-skms-cmr/README.md

   plugins: [
     "@semantic-release/commit-analyzer",
     "@semantic-release/release-notes-generator",
-    // note that the skms plugins needs to be defined before the exec plugin, so that the CMR can
-    // be openened before the `prepare` step in exec is performed.
-    ["@adobe/semantic-release-skms-cmr", {
-      modelId: 1234,
-      summary: "CircleCI release of ${pkg.name} ${nextRelease.name}"
-    }],
     ['@semantic-release/exec', {
       prepareCmd: 'npm run deploy && npm run test-postdeploy',
       publishCmd: 'npm run deploy-routes',
       successCmd: 'echo "${nextRelease.version}" > released.txt',
+    }],
+    // note that the skms plugins needs to be defined after the exec plugin, so that the CMR can
+    // is not opened if the post-deploy steps fail during the prepare step.
+    ["@adobe/semantic-release-skms-cmr", {
+      modelId: 1234,
+      summary: "CircleCI release of ${pkg.name} ${nextRelease.name}"
     }],
   ]
 }